SupurCalvinHiggins/cka-prune/README.md

 ## Overview

+Centered kernel alignment (CKA) provides a measure of similiarity between neural network activations.
+CKA can be used to compute the relative "damage" caused by pruning a particular neuron via the following procedure.

+For each neuron in the layer
+1. Set the weights of the neuron to zero.
+2. Compute the layer activations.
+3. Compute the CKA score between the original and new activations.
+4. Restore the weights of the neuron.

+Initutively, high CKA scores correspond to low damage to network representations.
+Conversely, low CKA scores correspond to high damage to network representations.

+To prune the network, neurons are greedily removed from each layer according to the relative damage scores until all layers have been pruned by $p$%.
+The damages scores are recomputed after removing each neuron and the original activations are recomputed at the start of each pruning pass.
+This takes $\Omega(n^2)$ time where $n$ is the number of neurons.

 This repository contains scripts for reproducing all project results.
 This includes the hyperparameter search, model training and pruning.

 ## Installation